angular/components/src/cdk-experimental/scrolling/virtual-scroll.md

 portion.

 #### View recycling
-In order to improve performance `*cdkVirtualFor` saves the views it creates in a cache when they are no longer needed.
-This way the next time a new view is needed one can be recycled from the cache rather than being created from scratch.
-The size of this cache can be adjusted using the `templateCacheSize` input.
-Caching can be disabled by setting it to `0`.
+To improve rendering performance, `*cdkVirtualFor` caches previously created views after they are no longer needed.
+When a new view would normally be created, a cached view is reused instead.
+The size of the view cache can be adjusted via the `templateCacheSize` property; setting this size to `0` disables caching.
+If your templates are expensive in terms of memory you may wish to reduce this number to avoid spending too much memory on the template cache.

 ```html
 <cdk-virtual-scroll-viewport itemSize="50">